mydevstorya/luanti/doc/developing/android.md

 Force regenerating the assets: `./gradlew app:clean`

-Erase the app's memory of which version was installed: `adb shell run-as net.minetest.minetest rm shared_prefs/MinetestSettings.xml`
+Erase the app's memory of which version was installed: `adb shell run-as com.VocoCraft.VocoCraft rm shared_prefs/MinetestSettings.xml`

-If this doesn't work you can also uninstall it using `adb shell pm uninstall net.minetest.minetest`.
+If this doesn't work you can also uninstall it using `adb shell pm uninstall com.VocoCraft.VocoCraft`.
 You will obviously lose your data.

 Then build and install as normal and your changes should be applied.